 Ensuring Transparency in AI Development

-Transparency refers to how understandable, explainable, and accountable AI systems are.
-Opaque “black box” AI that people cannot understand or oversee threatens to undermine trust, limit accountability and prevent informed decision-making about adopting and interacting with the technology.
+Transparency refers to how understandable, accountable, and explainable AI systems are.
+Opaque “black box” AI that people cannot understand or oversee threatens to undermine trust, limit accountability, and prevent informed decision-making about adopting and interacting with the technology.

-Transparency must be built into AI at every stage by top ai companies in USA.
-Researchers and developers are responsible for ensuring the AI they create is transparent enough to properly manage risks, address issues, and determine if and how the technology should be used.
+Transparency must be built into AI at every stage by top AI companies in the USA.
+It is the responsibility of AI researchers and developers to ensure that AI is transparent without bias.
+They must make efforts to address the risks, if any.

 Transparency starts with openly communicating how AI systems work, including limitations and uncertainties in knowledge and capabilities.
 Being upfront about the fact that AI cannot replicate human traits like common sense, social/emotional intelligence, or general world knowledge helps set proper expectations about the technology.